 While dwelling rent is recognized as operating revenues, the major portion of operating revenues in the Assisted Housing Programs is the HUD Annual Contributions.
 These operating grants are reported as operating revenue in the statement of revenues, expenses and changes in net position.
-Revenues and expenses related to financing or investing activities are treated as non-operating revenues and expenses in the statement of revenues, expenses and changes in net position.
+Revenues and expenses related to financing or investing activities are treated as non- operating revenues and expenses in the statement of revenues, expenses and changes are treated as non-operating revenues and expenses in the statement of revenues, expenses and changes in net position.
 Capital contributions are treated as non-operating revenue.